What are the benefits?

 Staff beads (the round edged ones holding the sashes in place) on some windows can protrude, making it awkward to fit panels.
 This can be overcome by either relocating the beads back, planing them slightly or fixing a frame of slim battens (say 20mm x 5mm) around the frame, so that the magnetic strip is raised.

 The system is well established and long lasting.
 We have known of panels in place for around 20 years.

-Based on the experience of Jill Goulder, Neil Williams and SNUG
+Based on the experience of Jill Goulder and Neil Williams

 Brighton and Hove Plastics, Boundary Rd, Portslade BN3 4EF.
 01273 421122.